Reinz0n/Laravel-Blog-Project/README.md

 ## Project Progress

-This Project is still work in progress.
-Estimated time completed is less than a month.
+This Project is cancelled due to not having enough time to continue.
+The author of this project has other projects he's working on.

 ## Project Goals